 Committee on Teaching and Faculty Development

-Call for funding applications, 2024
+Call for funding applications, 2025

-Due Sunday, January 21, 2024 by 11:59 pm EST
+Due Sunday, January 25, 2026 by 11:59 pm EST

 What’s available?

-COTFD offers fellowships and grants in three different categories:
+COTFD offers funding in two different categories:

 More specific details for each are linked on the Google Form applications.